forcedotcom/salesforcedx-vscode/packages/salesforcedx-apex/contributing/commands.md

       username or alias for the target org; overrides default target org

   -w, --wait=wait
-      sets the streaming client socket timeout; specify a longer wait time if timeouts occur frequently
+      sets the streaming client socket timeout in minutes; specify a longer wait time if timeouts occur frequently

   --apiversion=apiversion